crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ### Key takeaways

 Ethical hackers abide by formal and conventional professional ethical standards or codes of ethical conduct.
-Ethical hackers abide by a professional code of ethics: Professionalism as grounded in university training Professionalism as grounded in industry standards Professionalism as grounded in industry conventions

 The practices of ethical hackers align with professional codes such as the ACM Code of Ethics and the IEEE Code of Ethics